worthingtonjg/pendantbooks/pages/faq.markdown

 A: Beta-readers should have recieved an email with a link to the feedback site.
 If you have not received that email, please check your junk mail or spam folder for an email from Tom Whitefield.
 If you have checked these folders and are still unable to locate the email or you have deleted it, please add Tom Whitefield and pendantbooks.com to your safe senders list.
 Then email us at <a href="mailto:support@pendantbooks.com">support@pendantbooks.com</a>.

-**Q: Has _The Knights Dawning_ been re-edited since its original release?**
+**Q: Is there more than one edition of _The Knights Dawning__?**

 A: Yes.
-Please see James Batchelor's blog post regarding this here.
+The first edition was released in 2011 with a significant revision made in 2013.

 **Q: Why is The Knights Dawning only available on the Nook and other electronic formats during "Select Periods?"**